ptabasso2/springblog/README.md

 ### Building the images ###

-For the sake of effectiveness, you will find the required images preloaded into the following registry https://hub.docker.com/repositories/pejese therefore you may skip the rest of this section and go to the if you only need to run the application [following](#norebuild).
+For the sake of effectiveness, you will find the required images preloaded into the following registry https://hub.docker.com/repositories/pejese therefore you may skip the rest of this section and go to the next section if you only need to [run](#norebuild) the application.

-But if you ever need to change/adapt the services, dockerfiles and rebuild and push the images yourself, you may consider the following steps:
+But if you need to change/adapt the services, dockerfiles and rebuild/push the images yourself, you may consider the following steps:

 * Build the application components (`springfront`,`springback`) as described in the previous [section](#local).